LAW 1506 - Property Law

 Every component of the course is examinable for the purpose of the take-home exam.

+The take-home exam will be scheduled to be released as part of the Examination Timetable, and the period for undertaking the exam is 24 hours.
 Because the take-home exam is only open for a limited period of time, requests for extensions to work on the paper cannot be granted.
-Students who qualify for Replacement/Additional Assessment (R/AA) will be given an alternative take-home exam during the R/AA period (7-18 December 2015).
+Students who qualify for Replacement/Additional Assessment (R/AA) will be given an alternative take-home exam during the R/AA period (11-15 December 2016).

 This is an individual piece of assessment and must not be written in collaboration with any other student.

 The answer must comply with standard Law School citation and submission requirements and must be no more than 3,500 words.